 Note that honors students who are assigned to a faculty advisor should email their advisor to ask when their office hours are and to request appointments.

 You can drop off forms at the Biology Advising Center during office hours.
 Once the form has been signed, you will receive an email notifying you that the form is ready for pick-up during office hours.
 If your advisor needs to meet with you before they can sign the form, you will receive an email informing you to schedule an appointment.

-During the fall and spring, advisors are available daily to answer quick questions during walk-in hours.
-Walk-in hours are subject to change so please call the office (860.486.3348) to ask about the day’s walk-in schedule or drop by BPB 101.
+During the fall and spring, advisors are available daily to answer quick questions during drop-in hours.
+Drop-in hours are subject to change so please call the office (860.486.3348) to ask about the day’s drop-in schedule or drop by BPB 101.

-Walk-in hours are for quick & general questions.
-Walk-in advisors typically spend 5-10 minutes with students.
+Drop-in hours are for quick & general questions.
+Advisors typically spend 5-10 minutes with students.
 If your concern can’t be fully addressed, you’ll be asked to schedule an appointment with an advisor.

 The Biology Advising Center Staff advises about 2000 undergraduate students majoring in Biological Sciences, Ecology and Evolutionary Biology, Molecular and Cell Biology, Physiology and Neurobiology, and Structural Biology and Biophysics.

 Advisors are available through scheduled appointments during our regular office hours of Monday-Friday from 8:30am-4:30pm during the fall/spring.
 Summer hours are 8:00am-4:00pm (closed from 12:00-1:00 pm for lunch).